 Meanwhile, social media has been increasingly used by online users to share and exchange opinions.
 In signed networks, users can directly express positive (or negative) opinions to others by establishing positive (or negative) links.
 They can also specify positive (or negative) opinions to content created by others via various interactions such as commenting and rating.
 These two types of opinions should be related inherently.
-For example, a user receiving more positive (or negative) links is likely to receive more positive (or negative) opinions for his/her content; while users are likely to give positive (or negative) opinions to content generated by those with positive (or negative) links.
+For example, a user receiving more positive (or negative) links is likely to receive more positive (or negative) opinions for his/her content, while users are likely to give positive (or negative) opinions to content generated by those with positive (or negative) links.
 In reality, users may also explicitly only give opinions to a small number of users or content.
-For example, both positive and negative links follow a power-law-like distribution - a small number of users specify many positive (or negative) links while a large proportion of users specify a few positive (or negative) links [15].
-Hence, link prediction [5] and interaction polarity prediction [16] are proposed to infer implicit opinions of these two types, respectively.
+For example, both positive and negative links follow a power-law-like distribution-a small number of users specify many positive (or negative) links, while a large proportion of users specify a few positive (or negative) links (Tang et al. 2014).
+Hence, link prediction (Leskovec et al. 2010a) and interaction polarity prediction (Tang et al. 2013) are proposed to infer implicit opinions of these two types, respectively.